Tabular Data#

 Getting a Row#

-We can use .loc[] to select parts of the table.
+We can use the locator .loc[] to select parts of the table.
 First, we select a row using the index.

 selection = cases.loc['CASE OF SKLYAR v.
 RUSSIA']